BuddhistCAT/.github/profile/README.md

 ### Step-by-Step

+You will first have to do a few things to set things up.
+These things will have to be done just once.
+Then after that, you will be able to move onto setting up your first project.
+Then in the future, you'll just repeat that step whenever you want to start new projects.

 #### Things Done Just Once

 Assuming you already have Github, Discord, and Transifex accounts.
 Proceed with the following.